What Hiring and Recruiting Trends Affect Recruiting Employees?

 Third-party résumé verification services are cropping up to benefit job candidates, recruiters, employers, and select career management sites.
 Verifying the accuracy of a résumé, ultimately providing a trusted third-party seal of approval, brings a new level of confidence to all involved parties.

-In years ahead, we’ll start to see job applicants certifying their own résumés prior to the job interview - clearing up any discrepancies before a potential employer runs a background check of their own.
+In years ahead, you’ll start to see job applicants certifying their own résumés prior to the job interview and clearing up any discrepancies before a potential employer runs a background check of their own.

 In doing so, they may also gain a competitive advantage over other job seekers in a crowded job market.
 Some candidates will be able to go so far as to run a background check on themselves (in certain states) using new third-party services.

 Not only does this help curb what some would consider an epidemic of résumé fraud, but recruiters can source credible candidates the first time around with a certified résumé.
 This means reduced hiring risk and faster time to fill for the recruiter.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), among adult full-time workers, 1 in 6 employees use illicit drugs.
 The U.S. Department of Labor reports that drug use costs employers an estimated $75 billion to $100 billion per year in lost productivity.

 As a result, the issue of illicit drug use and its impact on the workplace is top of mind for many HR, staffing and recruiting professionals.
 What is the net effect?
 Pre-employment drug screening is on the rise.

 In a study, SHRM found that 84% of companies are conducting pre-employment drug testing and 40% of those are conducting post-hire screening, as well.

 It’s proven that a well-designed drug testing program decreases workers’ compensation claims, on-the-job injuries, and absenteeism, property theft and damage, and can increase productivity (SHRM).
 It makes sense that such programs are being put into place.